NaBest85/Population-Growth/README.md

 #### Presentation:
 Our presentation is hosted on Google Slides, and can be found [here](https://tinyurl.com/Group4FinalProjectSlides).

+Our machine learning interface is hosted on Python Anywhere, and the model can be found [here](add link).

 ###### Technologies & Tools Used:

 ![TOOLS EMPLOYED FOR DATA ANALYSIS-2](https://github.com/NaBest85/Population-Growth/assets/135518113/2b47cdc7-b425-48dc-ac94-d6c042cf42f2)